GEIGEIGEIST/TOTEM/docs/buildguide.md

 > **Warning**
 > You don't need the battery for running the TOTEM with QMK.
 Actually you can damage your board when connecting it through TRRS, while also connected to a battery.

-You probably need to shorten the cables and tin them, since the lenght needs to be pretty short, to fit.
+You probably need to shorten the cables and tin them, since the length needs to be pretty short, to fit.
 I've also plasti dipped mine.

 ![shorten battery cables](/docs/images/buildguide/battery_01.jpg)